Difference Between Beltline and Corridor

 7 alternatives quietly removed.

-The map was adjusted 25 feet east from the original mapped right-of-way, yet it remains on top of houses and properties.
+The map was adjusted 25 feet east from the original mapped right-of-way misrepresenting the proximity to homes, yet it remains on top of houses and properties.
 Meanwhile, the northern section, just south of 26th St, was moved hundreds of feet to avoid empty residential lots.

 Detailed designs were released before environmental reports were available.Â